ozcod/ozcod/readme.md

 ### I'm a Graduate Software Engineer, Motion Designer & Developer !!

-A passionate Motion designer and software engineer based in Hannover,Germany. my passion for development lies with ideas and bringing them to life with UI. i take excellent care in the experience, architecture, and code quality of the things I build.
+A passionate Motion designer and full stack developer based in Hannover,Germany. my passion for development lies with ideas and bringing them to life with UI. i take excellent care in the experience, architecture, and code quality of the things I build.

 - 🌱 I’m currently learning everything
 - 🎮 A passionate gamer and streamer